nathandao/algorithms-in-a-nutshell-book-notes/c4_sorting_algorithms/sorting_algorithms.md

 ## Usage suggestions

-Only a few items: Insertion Sort
+- Only a few items: Insertion Sort

-Items arn mostly sorted: Insertion Sort
+- Items are mostly sorted: Insertion Sort

-Concerned about worst-case scenarios: Heap Sort Interested in a goot average-case behaviour: Quick Sort Items are drawn from a unitform dense universe: Bucket Sort Desire to write as little code as possible: Insertion Sort Require stable sort: Merge Sort
+- Concerned about worst-case scenarios: Heap Sort

+- Interested in a goot average-case behaviour: Quick Sort

+- Items are drawn from a unitform dense universe: Bucket Sort

+- Desire to write as little code as possible: Insertion Sort

+- Require stable sort: Merge Sort